 To help you out, I’ve collected all my favorite Macrame tutorial videos in this handy overview with easy Macrame projects for beginners.

-Learning by seeing someone else do it, with the added ability to pause the video, is the perfect way to get into the art of Macrame and you’ll be surprised how quickly you’ll get the hang of the basic knots.
+Learning by seeing someone else do it, with the added ability to pause or slow down the video, is the perfect way to get into the art of Macrame and you’ll be surprised how quickly you’ll get the hang of the basic knots.

 What are the basic Macrame knots?